ansys/pysam-sysml2/doc/source/index.rst

 #####

-PySam provide a Python scripting interface for SysML2 models.
+PySam provides a Python scripting interface for SysML2 models.
 You can load models from any SysML2 tools who provide an implementation of the standard API.
 The loaded model is mapped into Python object.
-So you can manipulate models, like browse, or edit them, and push the modification on your modeling tool.
+So you can manipulate models, browse through them, edit them, and push the modification inside your modeling tool.

-This library intetend to work first with `SAM <https://www.ansys.com/products/connect/ansys-system-architecture-modeler>`_, the SysML2 modeling tool of Ansys
+This library intends to work first with `SAM <https://www.ansys.com/products/connect/ansys-system-architecture-modeler>`_, the SysML2 modeling tool of Ansys.

 .. grid:: 3